Ayaz Amir: Political career

 Ayaz Amir had been a part of the Pakistan People's Party (PPP) prior to joining PML-N. He then left PPP while it was in power in the late 80's and joined the PML (N) when it was in the opposition in early 2000.
 He was elected to the Provincial Assembly of the Punjab from Chakwal constituency in the 1997 Pakistani general election as a candidate of Pakistan Muslim League Nawaz (PML-N).
 He left the PML-N for a brief time in 1998 and later rejoined the party in 2002 and was active in a struggle to restore democracy to the country.

 He was elected to the National Assembly of Pakistan from Constituency NA-60 Chakwal as a candidate of PML-N in the 2008 Pakistani general elections and achieved the highest number of votes in Pakistan, a record of over 125,000.
 In 2013, he applied for a PML-N ticket but was not granted one.
 He then left PML-N. In recent years, Ayaz has openly expressed his disillusionment with politics and believes that the political aspect of his life is now over.

 In 2018, he was nominated by the Pakistan Tehreek-e-Insaf for the role of Care Taker Chief Minister of Punjab.
 In 2024, the jailed former Prime Minister Imran Khan sent a message to Ayaz Amir directing him to contest the general elections from Chakwal as the party had no candidate amidst the crackdown against it.
-Ayaz Amir then contested and received 154,825 votes and defeated the Muslim League (N) candidate.
-He had trounced his opponent by 25,476 votes.
-Mr Ayaz Amir’s result was then flipped over night and he was defeated via form 47.